A framework for comparing global problems in terms of expected impact

 Applying the informal version of the framework is useful, and good enough for many situations, but it can lead to some issues like double counting.
 In this article, we outline a more precise, quantitative version of the framework, and give more details on how to apply it to make your own comparisons of areas.

 The framework was first created by Open Philanthropy.
-We further developed this process in collaboration with staff at the Future of Humanity Institute, a research group at the University of Oxford that advises policy-makers and major decision-makers on how to prioritise global problems (learn more about global priorities research).
+We further developed this process in collaboration with staff at the Future of Humanity Institute, a former research group at the University of Oxford that advised policy-makers and major decision-makers on how to prioritise global problems (learn more about global priorities research).

 This framework is just one tool we use to compare different global problems, and has a number of weaknesses.
 We discuss some of the pros and cons of this approach compared to qualitative approaches and cost-effectiveness analysis at the end of the article.
 Here’s a more comprehensive process you can use to compare global issues.
 If you’re coordinating with a community there are also some further factors to consider.